toralf/torutils/README-nftables.md

 # More

-I use [this](https://github.com/toralf/tor-relays/) project maintain Tor relays, bridges, Snowflake standalone proxies and for compile-tests of Linux kernels.
+I use [this](https://github.com/toralf/tor-relays/) project to maintain Tor relays, bridges, Snowflake standalone proxies.
+Furthermore, I use it for compile-tests of upcoming Linux kernels.